Frequently asked questions about columnar storage

 with column group (each column);

-This is simple.
-Just set a tenant-level parameter:
+Set a tenant-level parameter:

 alter system set default_table_store_format = "column";

-alter system set default_table_store_format = "row"; //Rowstore
+alter system set default_table_store_format = "row"; // Rowstore

-What are the recommended configurations for columnar storage?
+What are the recommended configurations for columnstore?

 set global collation_connection = utf8mb4_bin;